 The first automobile to carry humans for transportation purposes was invented in 1769.
 With this invention, it was thought that traveling would become easier and safer.
 People would be able to travel long distances without having to get tired and exhausted.
 No one knew that one day this invention would cause teenage deaths because of the sheer carelessness and stupidity of a few.

-Generally in the U.S., the minimum age to acquire a driving license is 16.
+Generally in the U.S., the minimum driving age in most states is 16 years old.
 At this age, one would be in high school, dependent on his or her parents.
 Basically, the point is that at this age, one would technically consider people of this age as children who are maturing but have not fully matured and need proper adult guidance.
 Unfortunately, the norm here is that these children learn to drive without any supervision from adults and then drive recklessly on the streets.
 In this situation, they not only put themselves in danger but they risk the safety of others as well.

 Now, with the imagery clearly in front of us, and some unfortunate events happening in the past, some social works organizations took the initiative to organize awareness campaigns highlighting the importance of safe driving and imposing a few strict measures to safeguard the lives of our teenage kids and others around them.
 Among the initiatives taken we have Teen Driving Awareness Day, Teen Driving Awareness Week, and now stressing on the need to do more in this regard, we now have an entire month dedicated to talking about this issue, spread as much awareness as possible about the issue, and to emphasize on the importance of the role of parents (or guardians) in the lives of their children.